 I have been getting the bus for just a week now and I know that my Mum needn't have worried at all.

-I am here to talk to you about my first day to give everyone a good idea of what it is like to be a New Year 7 student at Ringmer Community College.
+I am here to talk to you about my first day to give everyone a good idea of what it is like to be a New Year 7 student at King's Academy Ringmer.

 Soon after we had got off the bus I knew exactly where to go because I saw teachers and staff members greeting the new Year 7s at the main entrance and telling them where to go.

-Once everybody had arrived we got told to sit down in Houses in the main hall and then Ms Stonier came into the hall and had a talk with us about goals, achievements, expectations and other important stuff.
+Once everybody had arrived we got told to sit down in Tutor groups in the main hall and then the Principal came into the hall and had a talk with us about goals, achievements, expectations and other important stuff.

-Once the talk had finished we got up and went to our mentor groups.
+Once the talk had finished we got up and went to our tutor groups.

-I got lost on the way to my next lesson which was Drama but I didn’t worry because I remembered what Miss Stonier said, which was ‘if you get lost don’t hesitate to ask for help.”
-So I asked the closest person to me which happened to be Mrs Di Paola; and she gave me directions in the simplest way possible.
+I got lost on the way to my next lesson which was Drama but I didn’t worry because I remembered what Mrs Williams said, which was ‘if you get lost don’t hesitate to ask for help.”
+So I asked the closest person to me which happened to be a Senior Student; and she gave me directions in the simplest way possible.

 I will give you a tip – Do not worry about the hardness of your work on your first day; it’s all mainly writing your names on your folders and exercise books and just getting to know the rules and what the teachers expect from their students.
-Break time is at 11.00 – 11.15am and lunch time is 1.35 – 2.15pm.
-There are a variety of things you can do such as go to the canteen for food and drink, go to the Farm, Tennis Courts, Field or Adizone and lots of other fun things too.
+Break time is at 10.50 – 11.10am and lunch time is 12.50 – 1.35pm.
+There are a variety of things you can do such as go to the canteen for food and drink, go to the library, tennis courts, field or one of the many lunchtime clubs.

 Anyway, that was my first day at Ringmer!
 I hope all the future Year 7s in this room enjoy your first day as much as I did!

-At Ringmer Community College we have special school buses, which only Ringmer students can get on.
+At King's Academy Ringmer we have a special school buses, which only Ringmer students can get on.
 There is an advantage with these buses because they are double decker buses so there is lots of room.
-Also at Ringmer you can buy a bus pass which you can use to get on in the mornings and after school.

 Ringmer has lots of school buses; they drop off right outside the school.
 The buses pick up at most bus stops.
 Each bus does different routes, so you will have to find which is best for you.